Health Care

 Testicular Exams

-Your body mass index (BMI) is a way to assess whether you have a healthy body weight for your height.
+Body mass index (BMI) checks are a useful way to assess whether you have a healthy body weight for your height.
 This measurement helps identify if you are underweight, overweight or obese, which are risk factors for various health conditions such as heart disease, diabetes and hypertension.
 Regular monitoring can aid in early intervention and promote lifestyle changes to maintain a healthy weight.

 Bone density tests, often conducted using DEXA scans, measure bone strength and density.
 They are crucial for diagnosing osteoporosis and assessing the risk of fractures, especially in postmenopausal women and older adults.
 Early detection through these tests can lead to preventive treatments that strengthen bones and reduce fracture risks.